-A DMP is an agreement between you (Personally) and your creditors when you financially may not be able to pay your debt.
+A DMP is an agreement between you (personally) and your creditors when you financially may not pay your debt.
 It enables you to repay a smaller amount then monthly.
-However, You still have to repay all the original debt, over a longer time.
-This form of debt arrangement scheme helps to pay you tax bill, deal with tax arrears personally and avoids increasing tax debt and bankruptcy for further assistance with a DMP contact Citizens Advice.
-Other help may be given by Tax aid and other debt charity sites when you can’t afford to pay the HMRC.
+However, you still have to repay all the original debt over a longer time.
+This form of debt arrangement scheme helps pay your tax bill, deal with tax arrears personally, and avoids increasing tax debt and bankruptcy for further assistance with a DMP contact Citizens Advice.
+Tax aid may give other help and other debt charity sites when you can’t afford to pay HMRC.

 Clear HMRC Debt – Changes to UK insolvency law come into force

 The Act then gives interim relief until September 30th 2020 for companies receiving a winding-up petition, wrongful trading.
-However this will be extended if the pandemic continues And where a company shows its troubles, result from COVID-19 pandemic.
-For further up to date news view Corporate Insolvency and Governance Act 2020
+However, this will be extended if the pandemic continues, and where a company shows its troubles, result from the COVID-19 pandemic.
+For further up-to-date news, view the Corporate Insolvency and Governance Act 2020.

-Since June 26th of this year, changes in insolvency law in the UK are in place to assist protecting companies from insolvency.
-Financial penalties currently remain suspended by the HMRC.
+Since June 26th of this year, changes in insolvency law in the UK have been in place to protect companies from insolvency.
+The HMRC suspends financial penalties.

-However, though, county courts have re-opened in line with government health guidelines.
+However, county courts have reopened in accordance with government health guidelines.

 As an officer, consult with an insolvency practitioner if your company is experiencing cash flow issues.